f3-factory/F3com-data/jig-mapper/main.md

 ```

 <div class="alert alert-info">
-Info: You can use all common comparision operators in your condition and a single <code>=</code> works too.
+Info: You can use all common comparison operators in your condition and a single <code>=</code> works too.
 </div>

 #### Search